What is the difference between a quick format and a full format?

 A Full Format runs an additional step that checks the hard drive for any bad sectors.
-This check is what makes the full format take so much longer than a quick format.
-Unfortunately, just like the quick format the files still exist and the volume could be re-built to gain access to any of the files on the drive again.
+This check is what makes the full format take longer than a quick format.
+Unfortunately, like the quick format, the files still exist and the volume could be re-built to gain access.

-If you are planning to re-use the drive and don't believe anything is wrong with the drive, a quick format is adequate since you are still the owner.
-If you believe the drive may have problems or are encountering problems with the computer, a full format is a good option to make sure no issues exist with the drive.
+If you are planning to re-use the drive and it's working, a quick format is adequate since you are still the owner.
+If you believe the drive has problems, a full format is a good option to make sure no issues exist with the drive.

 If you want to sell or donate the drive and there is sensitive information on the drive, we highly recommend securely erase all information on the hard drive.

 - How to format a hard drive, SSD, or USB flash drive.

 - How to regain computer hard drive space.

 - How to delete a partition in Windows.

 - Can you get files and data after a hard drive is reformatted?

 - Do I need to defrag my SSD or flash drive?

 - How do you copy files from one drive to another drive?